‘Flower Power’ Sussex Area Diamond Anniversary Celebrations

 Visitors flocked to Sussex Area of NAFAS Diamond Anniversary celebrations this weekend to see the floral extravaganza ‘Flower Power’ at the Leonardslee Lakes and Gardens.
 Comments include ‘Stunning’, ‘Absolutely Beautiful’, ‘Fabulous Designs’, ‘Such Original Displays’ amongst many other compliments.

-Photographs of the arrangements can be seen here, courtesy of John Evans.
-More will be added as they become available.
+Photographs of the arrangements can be seen here, courtesy of John Evans, Pauline Pearce and members of Sussex Area.

 Design 1: World Wide Web (1989)

 Invented by Sir Tim Berners-Lee.
 A decade that saw a total change in communication.
 The inspiration for this design begins with the never-ending criss-cross of lines of communication.

 Designed by Ninfield Flower Group and Little Common Village Flower Club

 Design 2: Fetch